DarkGhostHunter/Larapoke/README.md

 For example, if our session lifetime is the default of 120 minutes:

-- 3 times will poke the application each 40 minutes.
+- 3 times will poke the application each 40 minutes,
-- 4 times will poke the application each 30 minutes.
+- 4 times will poke the application each 30 minutes,
-- 5 times will poke the application each 24 minutes.
+- 5 times will poke the application each 24 minutes,
-- 6 times will poke the application each 20 minutes.
+- 6 times will poke the application each 20 minutes, and so on...
-- and so on.

 So, basically, `session lifetime / times = poking interval`.

-### Timeout
+### Script View

-When activated, this will allow Larapoke script to guess if the CSRF session token is expired based on unsuccessful pokes, every two seconds.
-If the session should be expired by then, it will force a page reload to renew the CRSF token.

-This is handy in situations when the user laptop is put to sleep, or loses phone signal.
-Because the session may expire during this events, when the browser wakes up the page is reloaded to get the new CSRF token.
+Larapoke uses its own Blade template to inject the script.
+The default template should be enough for any Laravel application.

+Of curse you can create your own script inside a Blade template.
+You can point out a custom template or override the default by creating a `views/vendor/larapoke/script.blade.php` file.

+Why would you?
+Some people may want to change this to a custom script, maybe because they want to use a Javascript HTTP library, minify the response, or even [create a custom Event](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events) when CSRF token expires.

+The view will receive:

+* `$route`: The full route where the poking will be done
+* `$interval`: The interval in milliseconds the poking should be done.
+* `$lifetime`: The session lifetime in milliseconds.

 ### Poking